 We’ll start our journey in Malaga, a city whose history can be traced back more than 2,800 years, making it one of the oldest in the world.
 Malaga has undergone a cultural renaissance over the past few years, and rather than being just ‘the place where the airport is’, the city is now one of Spain’s unmissable destinations.
 You’ll discover ancient architecture, a well-established international art scene, important cultural and religious festivals, tapas bars and elegant fine-dining as well as the warm, clear waters of the Mediterranean Sea lapping at Malaga’s long, sandy beaches.

 Why not give your senses a treat and head to the Atarazanas market?
 Here, the Moorish arched entrance and the huge, colourful stained-glass window tell the history of the origins of this bustling marketplace.
 As you wander around, take in the dazzling displays of freshly-caught fish with their scarlet gills and scales glistening under the spotlights.
 You can marvel at the kaleidoscope of colours of the artistically displayed fresh fruit and vegetables and savour the counters of aromatic cheeses, spices, artisan bread, marinated olives, dried fruits, nuts, chorizos and ham – all perfect for a gourmet picnic.
-Or you could try a skewer of fresh tuna or salmon at one of the tapas bars inside the market, where the fish is so fresh it almost melts in your mouth.
+Or you could try cazon adobo (marinated white fish in a light batter) at one of the tapas bars inside the market, where the fish is so fresh it almost melts in your mouth.

 The mountain village of Frigiliana, once voted the prettiest village in Andalucia, boasts the last remaining factory in Europe producing miel de caña (literal translation: sugar-cane honey, but in reality this is molasses).
 Production began at the Ingenio Nuestra Señora del Carmen (Mieldelatorre.com) almost three centuries ago, and the same traditional recipe without additives is still used today.
 Miel de caña is delicious when drizzled over berenjenas (deep-fried egg-plant) or cod fritters.